Adimoser/Adimoser/README.md

 -   More Unity
 -   Flutter (to code also for native components)
--   Android
 -   .Net (DotNet)
+-   Laravel

+As you can see I have alot of interest, but unfortunately to little time to implement them. 😢 But it might show that I am also open to implement new things or investigate time to learn new technologies.

 That's about me :)

-Feel free to check out my open repositories.
+Feel free to check out my open repositories or ask questions if you have any.